marvbloke/BASIC10Liners/README.md

 ## 2026
 ### EXTREM-256
 #### CASSETTE 10
+10 games in 10 lines!
 CASSETTE 10 is an impressive technical achievement that condenses ten distinct games into just ten lines of Sinclair ZX Spectrum BASIC code.
-The project serves as a modern homage to the 1983 budget classic Cassette 50, capturing its "quantity-over-quality" spirit while significantly refining the execution.
+The project serves as a modern homage to the 1983 budget classic Cassette 50, capturing its "quantity-over-quality" spirit.
 Players can choose from a diverse selection of mini-games, including Hangman, Simon, and Rock Paper Scissors, all accessible through a dedicated in-game selection menu.
 Despite the extreme code constraints, the compilation features full color, sound effects, and zero loading times between the various titles.
 >ZX Spectrum Position:
 >Overall Position:
 >_Rating:_